stinb/UnderstandForVSCode/README.md

 * See violations in the editor
 	* Errors from compiling and analyzing
-	* Warnings from your selected [CodeCheck](https://support.scitools.com/support/solutions/articles/70000583282-codecheck-overview) configurations
+	* Warnings from your selected [CodeCheck](https://support.scitools.com/support/solutions/articles/70000583282-codecheck-overview) groups (CodeCheck configurations)

 * Analyze files when you want to
 	* Automatically analyze files on save... or